-Part of a successful case is obtaining proof that your injuries were caused by the harmful conditions on the premises.
+Part of a successful case is obtaining proof that the harmful conditions on the premises caused your injuries.
 You’ll need photographs, videos, or witness testimony to show the dangerous conditions that caused you to get hurt.

 What Is Premises Liability?

 Premises liability law involves a property owner’s responsibility to take reasonable actions to keep their property free of potential dangers.
-Property owners are responsible for taking reasonable steps to prevent their visitors and patrons from being harmed, and if they fail to do so, they can be held liable through a premises liability claim for any injuries that resulted.
+Property owners are responsible for taking reasonable steps to prevent their visitors and patrons from being harmed.
+If they fail to do so, they can be held liable through a premises liability claim for any injuries that resulted.